Tips for Juniata Student Leaders

 - Have meetings come before a meal to balance being productive and social.

 - Show and tell members how much you appreciate their participation and commitment.
-Saying thank you is very important.
+Saying thank you is very important or write thank you notes.

 - Use all your resources: invite faculty, staff, and community members to your meetings.